-COLL 074 2 credits MATH SUCCESS
+COLL 074 MATH SUCCESS

 Emphasizes the attributes of a successful math student by providing strategies for time-management, notetaking, problem solving, and overcoming math and testtaking anxiety.
 Explores learning styles and positive growth mindset.
 Students will develop study skills necessary to be successful in math courses.
+Prerequisites: None

-COLL 093 1 credit TEST TAKING
+COLL 093 TEST TAKING